adamamiller/NUREU17/LSST/EclipseLightCurves/README.md

 # README

-This is an empty README that needs to be edited.

 Currently using ellc DoublePartial to try to write a workable means of running multiple data sets at once so the system returns multiple plots.